Autism Support Assistant

 ✨Highlight Relevant Experience

-Prepare some insightful questions about the school's approach to supporting children with autism.
-This shows your interest in their methods and helps you understand how you can contribute effectively to their team.
+Think of thoughtful questions to ask about the school's approach to supporting students with autism.
+This shows your genuine interest in the position and helps you assess if the school is the right fit for you.

 R